dit/dit/docs/measures/multivariate/dual_total_correlation.rst

 .. dual_total_correlation.rst
-.. py:module:: dit.multivariate.binding_information
+.. py:module:: dit.multivariate.dual_total_correlation

 **********************
 Dual Total Correaltion
 **********************

-The dual total correlation :cite:, or binding information :cite:`Abdallah2012`, is yet another generalization of the mutual information.
+The dual total correlation :cite:`Han1975linear`, or binding information :cite:`Abdallah2012`, is yet another generalization of the mutual information.
 It is the amount of information that is shared among the variables.
 It is defined as:

 .. math::